wealthkernel/api-documentation-guides/docs/US Withholding Tax/Basics.md

 The W-8 BEN form is a declaration by the customer and includes information such as their personal details and tax residency.
 The form remains active until the end of the third calendar year after the form is signed (i.e. if the form is signed in September 2022, it is valid until 31st December 2025).
 At this point a customer will need to complete a new form to benefit from reduced rates of withholding tax.

 WealthKernel provides a service for Tenants which will generate all of the required information to complete the W-8 BEN form to be presented to a customer.
 If all of the information presented to a customer is correct, the customer can attest to the information.
-Tenant's can submit a customer's attestation which will create a PDF copy of the W-8 BEN form with a digital signature of the customer.
+Tenants can submit a customer's attestation which will create a PDF copy of the W-8 BEN form with a digital signature of the customer.
 The customer can access a copy of the W-8 BEN form should they require for their records.

 ```mermaid
 sequenceDiagram